 Most banks have the maximum withdrawal at 300.000 COP (72€;82$) but we found some with 600.000 COP, or more (BBVA bank, Davivienda).
 We recommend that you withdrawal as much as possible so you don’t need to be all the time on the ATM and paying withdrawal fees.

 Language in Colombia – Colombia travel guide

 We won’t lie, you will be much better off if you speak Spanish in Colombia.
 Spanish is the official language and it is spoken all around the country.
-Not a lot of people speak English, we met only a few English speakers and it was only in bigger cities.
+We were lucky because one of us (Tjasa) speaks Spanish which helped us a lot.
+English is not a very common language in Colombia, we met only a few English speakers and it was only in bigger cities.